codingtizzy/codingtizzy/README.md

 - 👋 Hi, I’m @codingtizzy
-- 👀 I’m interested in coding and designing games.
+- 👀 I’m interested in coding and making programs for things people never realized they needed.
 - 🌱 I’m currently learning C++ & Python
-- 💞️ I’m looking to collaborate on a long term RPG game.
+- 💞️ I’m looking to collaborate on some sort of long term project on VS.
 - 📫 Reach me on Discord: tizzyiwnl
-- ⚡ Fun fact: I am really big on Fortnite.
+- ⚡ Fun fact: I play lots of Fortnite.

 <!---
 codingtizzy/codingtizzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.